Do You Have to Report a Car Accident in Oregon?

 If you have been in a Portland car accident, you may be wondering what steps you have to take next.
 Are you legally required to report your car accident?
 Yes, under Oregon law, you must report your car accident when your car accident meets specific requirements.
-If you have been injured in an Oregon car accident, consulting with a car accident lawyer is one of the best steps you can take.
+If you have been injured in an Oregon car accident, consulting with a Portland accident lawyer is one of the best steps you can take.
 An experienced car accident lawyer can help you understand your legal obligations and rights.
-At DuBois Law Group, LLC, we can help you pursue the compensation you deserve.
+At DuBois Law Group, we can help you pursue the compensation you deserve.

 When Do You Have to Report an Oregon Car Accident?